The Blaschke conjecture and great circle fibrations of spheres: The moving frame

-The kernel of the derivative of $T \mapsto J_T$ is the set of $\dot{T}$ satisfying $J \dot{T} = \dot{T}J$, i.e. the $J$ complex linear maps.
-Since the real general linear group acts transitively on complex structures, we find that the space of such $\dot{T}$ has dimension independent of $J$.
-Indeed if $\dim_{\R{}} V = 2n$, then the derivative of the map $T \mapsto J_T$ has kernel of dimension $2n^2$, and so fibers of dimension also $2n^2$.
-The dimension of the base is also $2n^2$, so the map $T \mapsto J_T$ is a smooth submersion.
+The kernel of the derivative of \(T \mapsto J_T\) is the set of \(\dot{T}\) satisfying \(J \dot{T} = \dot{T}J\), i.e. the \(J\) complex linear maps.
+Since the real general linear group acts transitively on complex structures, we find that the space of such \(\dot{T}\) has dimension independent of \(J\).
+Indeed if \(\dim_{\R{}} V = 2n\), then the derivative of the map \(T \mapsto J_T\) has kernel of dimension \(2n^2\), and so fibers of dimension also \(2n^2\).
+The dimension of the base is also \(2n^2\), so the map \(T \mapsto J_T\) is a smooth submersion.

 Next we want to show that this map is locally trivial, so that it will be a fiber bundle.
-First, we note once again that $\mathcal{J}(V)$ is a homogeneous space under the action of $\GL{V_{\R{}}}$.
-So if we pick a particular $J_0 \in \mathcal{J}(V)$ then we have the fiber bundle
+First, we note once again that \(\Cstrucs{V}\) is a homogeneous space under the action of \(\GL{V}\).
+So if we pick a particular \(J_0 \in \Cstrucs{V}\) then we have the fiber bundle

-Homogeneous spaces are always the base spaces of fiber bundles, with total space given by the transitively acting group (a simple exercise often found in differential geometry textbooks).
-Thus this bundle is locally trivial, i.e. to every sufficiently small open set $U \subset \mathcal{J}(V)$ we can associate a map $U \to \GL{V_{\R{}}}$, say $g(J)$, so that if $g=g(J)$ then $gJg^{-1} = J_0$.
+Every homogeneous space is the base spaces of a fiber bundle, with total space given by the transitively acting group.
+Thus this bundle is locally trivial, i.e. to every sufficiently small open set \(U \subset \Cstrucs{V}\) we can associate a map \(U \to \GL{V}\), say \(g(J)\), so that if \(g=g(J)\) then \(gJg^{-1} = J_0\).

-We map the fiber $\mathcal{H}(V)_{J_0}$ above $J_0$ to the fiber $\mathcal{H}(V)_{J}$ above $J$ by
+We map the fiber \(H_{V,J_0}\) above \(J_0\) to the fiber \(H_{V,J}\) above \(J\) by

-By $\GL{V_{\R{}}}$ equivariance, this is a local trivialization of $\mathcal{H}(V) \to \mathcal{J}(V)$, so that this map is a fiber bundle. \end{proof}
+By \(\GL{V}\)-equivariance, this is a local trivialization of \(H_V \to \Cstrucs{V}\), so that this map is a fiber bundle. \end{proof}

-The reader who wishes to understand this lemma clearly might work out the whole story in matrices for $V=\R{2}$.
+The reader who wishes to understand this lemma might work out the whole story in matrices for \(V=\R{2}\).
+This complex structure is \(J\) due to Reznikov \cite{Reznikov:1985} p.
+89.